Makes 10 tarts.

 - 3 tbsp milk

-Melt the chocolate, sour cream, sugar and milk in a double-boiler, stirring constantly.
-Spread the warm chocolate over cold tarts and let it set.
+In a double boiler, melt the chocolate, sour cream, sugar, and milk, stirring constantly.
+Allow the warm chocolate to set over the cold tarts.

-Keep the tarts at room temperature and sprinkle with some sea salt before serving.
-You can keep them in the refrigerator, if you like, but make sure you bring them to room temperature before serving.
+Before serving, keep the tarts at room temperature and sprinkle with sea salt.
+If you want to store them in the refrigerator, bring them to room temperature before serving.

-Also known as Mini Tart Od Čokolade I Karamele.
+Mini Tart Od Čokolade I Karamele is another name for it.

-I have been suffering from a severe case of chocolate craving for the last couple of months.
-I don’t care what it is or what it looks like, if there’s chocolate in it, I’ll eat it.
-My standards are pretty low, which is not something I’m particularly proud of.
+For the past few months, I’ve been suffering from a severe chocolate craving.
+I don’t care what it is or how it looks; if it contains chocolate, I’ll eat it.
+My standards are fairly low, which I am not particularly proud of.

-The not so lovely part of this whole chocolate binging thing is a pretty nasty case of heartburn.
-It’s brutal.
-But, it hasn’t stopped me from eating chocolate.
+The not-so-pleasant aspect of this chocolate binge is a severe case of heartburn.
+It’s excruciating.
+It hasn’t, however, stopped me from eating chocolate.
 Oh, no.

-I think I might be some sort of a chocolate masochist.
+I believe I am some kind of chocolate masochist.

-The notion of a tart filled with gooey salted caramel and topped with a bittersweet chocolate ganache has been haunting me for some time now.
-There’s something about oozing caramel that just makes me incredibly excited.
-Excited and hungry.
+For a long time, I’ve had a craving for a tart filled with gooey salted caramel and topped with a bittersweet chocolate ganache.
+There’s something about oozing caramel that gets me all excited.
+I’m both excited and hungry.

-These tarts are pretty darn sexy and downright delectable.
-I don’t care much for Valentine’s Day myself, but I’m guessing this would be an awesome way to end a romantic dinner for two.
+These tarts are incredibly sexy and delectable.
+I’m not a big fan of Valentine’s Day, but I imagine this would be a great way to cap off a romantic dinner for two.